microsoftgraph/microsoft-graph-docs.pt-BR/concepts/people-example.md

 }
 ```

-### <a name="sort-the-response"></a><span data-ttu-id="821a8-133">Classificar a resposta</span><span class="sxs-lookup"><span data-stu-id="821a8-133">Sort the response</span></span>
+### <a name="sort-the-response"></a><span data-ttu-id="2b062-133">Classificar a resposta</span><span class="sxs-lookup"><span data-stu-id="2b062-133">Sort the response</span></span>

-<span data-ttu-id="821a8-p108">Por padrão, as pessoas na resposta são classificadas pela relevância delas à consulta.
-Você pode alterar a ordem das pessoas na resposta ao usar o parâmetro *$orderby*.
-Essa consulta seleciona as pessoas mais relevantes para você, classifica-as por **displayName** e, em seguida, retorna as primeiras 10 pessoas na lista classificada.</span><span class="sxs-lookup"><span data-stu-id="821a8-p108">By default, the people in the response are sorted by their relevance to your query.
+<span data-ttu-id="2b062-p108">Por padrão, as pessoas na resposta são classificadas pela relevância delas à consulta.
+Você pode alterar a ordem das pessoas na resposta ao usar o parâmetro *$orderby* .
+Essa consulta seleciona as pessoas mais relevantes para você, classifica-as por **displayName** e, em seguida, retorna as primeiras 10 pessoas na lista classificada.</span><span class="sxs-lookup"><span data-stu-id="2b062-p108">By default, the people in the response are sorted by their relevance to your query.
 You can change the order of the people in the response by using the *$orderby* parameter.
-This query selects the people most relevant to you, sorts them by their **displayName**, and then returns the first 10 people on the sorted list.</span></span>
+This query selects the people most relevant to you, sorts them by their **displayName** , and then returns the first 10 people on the sorted list.</span></span>

 ```http
 GET https://graph.microsoft.com/v1.0/me/people/?$orderby=displayName
 ```

-<span data-ttu-id="821a8-p109">O exemplo a seguir mostra a resposta.
+<span data-ttu-id="2b062-p109">O exemplo a seguir mostra a resposta.
 Por padrão, cada resposta retorna 10 registros.
-Você pode alterar isso ao usar o parâmetro *$top*.
-O exemplo a seguir usa *$top* para limitar a resposta a três registros.</span><span class="sxs-lookup"><span data-stu-id="821a8-p109">The following example shows the response.
+Você pode alterar isso ao usar o parâmetro *$top* .
+O exemplo a seguir usa *$top* para limitar a resposta a três registros.</span><span class="sxs-lookup"><span data-stu-id="2b062-p109">The following example shows the response.
 By default, each response returns 10 records.
 You can change this by using the *$top* parameter.
 The following example uses *$top* to limit the response to three records.</span></span>

 ```http
 HTTP/1.1 200 OK